 This is the pan!
 Handmade in Fukuyama by none other than our good friend Shibata Takayuki.
 This pan is the result of over two years of trial and error by the talented blacksmith.
 Designed to be light and nimble, this pan emulates a great French style omelette pan.
 Handmade cast iron is in our opinion the best thing to cook with.
 And this carbon steel with iron is no exception.
 Shibata aimed to make this pan as versatile as possible - with a comfortable curved handle made to be used while holding a kitchen towel.
 Pro.
 This pan has now become a staple in our kitchens, and a must have travel companion.
-Lets hope that the team at West Japan Tools continue to produce incredible items and to innovate in this industry.
+Lets hope that the team at West Japan Tools continue to produce incredible items and to innovate in this industry for years to come.

 Season with care and this pan will last a lifetime.
 Check out our cast iron care guide for more info on taking care of this incredible pan.